djhmateer/hugo-quickstart/content/posts/25 pale ale in a keg.md

 Served at 15 psi using a pourer on 23rd of Dec - was a lot of fun.
 An easy drinking beer which everyone just drank.
 It should have been colder.
 Also a lager would have been more easy drinking.
 This recipe actually have some bite.

+Also served on 31st Dec.
+Didn't need the gas as a lot of CO2 in the beer.
+Was lovely.
+Nice to have session beer!